annotation/text-fabric/docs/Use/Use.md

 ## Text-Fabric browser

-Corpora for which apps have been written can be explored without programming in a browser interface.
+App-supported corpora can be explored in a browser interface.
+No programming needed, but you will have to familiarize yourself with search templates.

 See [Browser](Browser.md)

 ## Search templates

 Text-Fabric has a powerful yet intuitive search engine that works with templates.

 Read [Search](Search.md) to learn everything about it.

 ## Text-Fabric API

 Explore your corpus by means of programming.

-Start with [Apps](../Api/App.md) for corpora that have been added to Text-Fabric as *apps* or dive into the [generic TF machinery](../Api/General.md).
+Start with the [App API](../Api/App.md) for corpora that have been added to Text-Fabric as *apps*.

+And then dive into the generic [TF API](../Api/General.md).